kartoza/charts/charts/nextcloud/v2.0.0/README.md

 </td>
 <td>

 Specify this password value.
 If not, it will be autogenerated everytime chart upgraded.

 It is recommended to create two superuser account.
-One account is the service superuser, as described in the [global.nextcloudAdminUser](#global--nextcloudAdminUser), which will have it's password set from here.
+One account is the service superuser, as described in the [global.nextcloudAdminUser](#global.nextcloudAdminUser), which will have it's password set from here.
 Other superuser account's and password is set when Nextcloud instance is running (thus saved in the database backend)

 </td>
 </tr>
 		<tr>
 <td>

-<a id="global.nextcloudAdminUser" class="anchor">global.nextcloudAdminUser</a>
+<a id='global.nextcloudAdminUser' class="anchor">global.nextcloudAdminUser</a>

 </td>
 <td>